sasagawa888/eisl/README.md

 eisl -r
 ```

-If you desire to start after reading file, invoke with -c option.
+If you desire to start after reading file, invoke with -l option.
 e.g.

 ```
-eisl -c compiler.lsp
+eisl -c foo.lsp
 ```

 Other options, see EISL -h